 If you want to run any Data Refinery flows, you can select to run the flows in a Spark R environment.

 If you want to build and train machine learning models directly in a notebook, and you need more computing power than you can get from a CPU environment to improve model training performance, you can associate your notebook with a GPU (Graphics Processing Unit) environment.

 An environment definition references a runtime service.
-When you start a notebook associated with an environment for example a notebook, or create a Data Refinery job, the runtime service creates a runtime instance based on the environment configuration you specified.
+When you start a tool associated with an environment for example a notebook, or create a Data Refinery job, the runtime service creates a runtime instance based on the environment configuration you specified.